jacknot/justin.duch.me/_posts/2021-12-12-sdvx_exceed_gear.md

 When you're done with that start the game and test it works, you will be on the trial version for now so there will only be a few songs to play.
 If it doesn't work then...
 I dunno, worked for me, can't really help you there.

+For the next parts you might not be able to get through just with basic understanding of website UX design, so I'll be providing translations (from DeepL because I don't know Japanese as I am not a weeb) of what words you need to press.

 Now you'll need to purchase a monthly subscription to the Basic Course, which is done with this [link](https://p.eagate.573.jp/payment/p/select_course.html?course=eac_sdvx_basic) and by clicking 了承する ("Acknowledge"), selecting the payment method and 次へ ("Next"), then entering details as needed.
 You'll be asked to enter your password to confirm the purchase.(^3)

 (^3): FYI: Basic Course subscriptions expire at the end of the month, which means that you'll get more out of it if you subscribe at the start of the month.